-- No matter which city you fly into, your best (fastest and quickest) option to reach Merida is always hiring a car.
+- No matter which city you fly into, your best (cheapest and fastest) option to reach Merida is always hiring a car.

 - Train or bus?
 If you have the option to choose, choose the bus.
 Always.
 Trains are slower, less frequent and less reliable.

 - The quickest way to reach Merida is hiring a car and driving up from Seville (1h 50min).

 - While Seville seems the obvious destination to fly to, it may not always be the best option.
 Bear in mind there may not be daily flights to Seville from your city, or they may be more expensive than flights to Lisbon or Madrid.
 Make sure you compare flight prices to the three different destinations.

 If Merida is simply one of many stops on a road trip, a very good option is flying in from one airport and flying out from a different one.
 This will help you cover a wider area and save you time and money in bus and train journeys.

 Bearing in mind you can fly into Seville, Lisbon and Madrid, there are 6 different routes to choose from: